zahidozt/zahidozt.github.io/_pages/about.md

 I have been a TA for courses signal and systems, and multimedia signal processing for the academic year 2018-2019, received Outstanding TA award from ECE Dept., and George Corcoran Memorial Award for teaching.

 # Other
 I like to volunteer and help people.
-Recently, a couple of friends and me have started an organization called [ONGOR](oncugonuller.com) to help other international students on getting into PhD programms.
-Furthermore, we have partnered with another program, [Fatima Fellowship](http://fatimafellowship.com/), to provide a means for research collaboration.
+Recently, a couple of friends and me have started an organization called [ONGOR](https://www.oncugonuller.com/) to help other international students on getting into PhD programs.
+Furthermore, we have partnered with another program, [Fatima Fellowship](http://fatimafellowship.com/), to provide a means for international research collaboration, in computer science and social sciences.
+Feel free to reach out to me!